- Campus Recreation Introduction & General Information

 8.4 University of Illinois Foundation Account

 All Club Sports are given a University of Illinois Foundation (UIF) Account in which they can accept donations from other organizations, alumni, or sponsors.
 All donations to the UIF account are tax refundable.
 When donations are received for your club, Campus Recreation will prepare thank you letters for your donors, which you will then be asked to come in to sign.
-More information on donations can be found here.
+More information on donations or establishing a UIF account can be found on the Illinois Foundation’s website.

-Clubs may use the funds in their UIF Account to fund Campus Recreation approved purchases including hotels, buses, and other general purchases.
+Once a UIF account has been established, Clubs may use the funds for Campus Recreation approved purchases including hotels, buses, and other general purchases.
 Guidelines on purchasing are listed below.

 As soon as your club becomes aware of a trip, please contact the Club Sports Office if you are planning on using your UIF balance to pay for the hotel.
 You must provide a link to the specific hotel you are staying it, how many rooms you are booking, how many total people will be staying in the rooms, and the dates of the stay.
 Just in case your first choice hotel is booked, please provide information for an alternate hotel.
 A hotel receipt must be sent to the Club Sports Office via email or fax within 24 hours of checkout.